zjtheilen/qa-saucedemo-portfolio/bugs/BUG-002-cart-state-persistence.md

 • User is on Products page with sidebar expanded

 Steps to Reproduce:
-1. Add item(s) to the card
+1. Add one or more item to the card
-2. Click Reset App State in the sidebar
+2. Click "Reset App State" in the sidebar

 Expected Result:
-• Cart should empty and Remove buttons on items should revert to Add to card
+• Cart should empty
+• All "Remove" buttons should revert to "Add to Cart"

 Actual Result:
-• Remove buttons do not revert unless user navigates away, refreshes the page, or clicks (and reverts) the button(s)
+• Cart empties, but "Remove" buttons remain until the user refreshes, navigates away, or manually clicks the buttons

 Severity:
 • Minor